jasonbayton/11ty/_src/android/host-apps-externally.md

 Things to keep in mind:
 - You cannot upload an APK through the managed Google Play iFrame, it must be done through the [Play Console](https://play.google.com/console).
 - Google state you must use an account holding an **admin role** with the desired organisation/enterprise ID.
-Either ensure your developer account is added to the bind as an administrator, or log in to Google Play with the same account used to create the bind.
+Either ensure your developer account [is added to the bind as an administrator](/android/android-enterprise-faq/manage-bind-account/), or log in to Google Play with the same account used to create the bind.

 In my testing, the latter requirement wasn't accurate.
-I have deployed an externally hosted app to several organisations wherein my developer account **does not** have admin permissions on the bind ([play.google.com/work/adminsettings](https://play.google.com/work/adminsettings)) and the application was easily found within the iFrame of those EMM environments.
+I have deployed an externally hosted app to several organisations wherein my developer account **does not** have admin permissions on [the bind](https://play.google.com/work/adminsettings) and the application was easily found within the iFrame of those EMM environments.

 To further clarify the requirements, you'll need a full developer account.
 It costs $25 as a one-time fee.
 Do not attempt to use the developer account associated with the organisation itself, identified in the list of developer accounts associated with any logged in account with admin rights to the organisation/enterprise ID, as you will no have permission to upload applications within this account.